Gitika9/AmazonSales/README.md

 - Step 8 : The dashboard was complete with all my target requirements being met.
 Finally, I linked all the pages using Buttons to facilitate smooth navigation.

-- Step 9 : Uploaded the entire Dashboard to PowerBI Service.

 ## Key Insights from Amazon Sales Data Analysis

 1. Top-Selling Products